isomerpages/moe-acsbarkerroad/_secondary-1-registration-2024/2024 Secondary 1 Registration.md

 **Sec 1 Online Registration**

-Parents/Guardians will need to complete the Sec 1 Registration process by filling in this [form](https://go.gov.sg/acsbr2024s1reg) by 26 Dec 2023, 12 pm.
+Parents/Guardians will need to complete the Sec 1 Registration process by filling in this [form](https://go.gov.sg/acsbr2024s1reg) by **26 Dec 2023, 12 pm**.

 **Offer Letter for subjects at More Demanding Level (MDL)**